 It is important to note that all quality Pilates classes, will integrate breath, flow, alignment, control, spine articulation and whole-body movement into the class.
 These Pilates principles are what sets Pilates apart from other types of movement and fitness classes.

-Before starting your Clinical Pilates program, you will have an individual assessment and at least one private class.
+Before starting your Studio Pilates program, you will have an individual assessment and at least two private classes.
 This gives us the opportunity to design and deliver a tailored program that is specific to your goals and needs, and ensure you are comfortable and safe using the Pilates equipment.

 Mat Pilates is a group Pilates class (surprisingly, on the mat!) of up to 12 people.
 The exercises are done lying, sitting, kneeling and standing as we flow and progress through class.
 We often use props such as bands, rollers and balls to add support and challenge.
 Many of the exercises can be modified to accommodate the individual, but these classes are generally better for those of you without injury.
 A weekly Mat class is excellent for those wanting to maintain their general strength, mobility and balance in a larger group environment.